 You can download my complete CV here or see my studies listed below.

-Kreiss, D., Lawrence, R. G. & McGregor, S.C. (equal co-authors).(forthcoming).
+Kreiss, D., Lawrence, R. G. & McGregor, S.C. (equal co-authors).(2017).
 In their own words: Political practitioner accounts of candidates, audiences, affordances, genres, and timing in strategic social media use.
 Political Communication.
+PDF

 McGregor, S. C. & Mourao, R. R. (2017).
 Second Screening Donald Trump: Conditional Indirect Effects on Political Participation.
 Journal of Broadcasting & Electronic Media, 61(2), 264-290.
 PDF